 Lab Manual and Kit: The lab manual and kit will be available together for a fee of \$ 60.
+(I am still editing the manual so it will be another few days.)
 You can pick them up from Mr. Arpie Kaloustian, the technician who handles electrical engineering lab support, in B&H room 325.
 There will be a rebate of \$ 50 through the Controller's Office after the end of the semester if you return the major parts of the kit.
 The difference is a photocopying cost, which is a regrettable necessity.

-I am not making many changes to the manual this year except for minor changes to labs 2 and 6 and the introduction of a new lab D on the design of a very small, very peculiar microprocessor.
+I am not making many changes to the manual this year.
+I continue to hope that I will introduce a new lab D on the design of a very small, very peculiar microprocessor.
 As usual when making changes, there will be some errors in the lab manual.
 Please let me know if something there does not make sense.
 I am still editing the manual and it is unlikely to get done this week.
 Last year's lab manual is on-line at the class web site and can be used until I get the new one printed.
-The lab kits are already put together and should be available tomorrow (Thursday afternoon).